Jumping to the wrong conclusion rarely helps.

 There are other more plausible explanations.

-Most likely is his ISP’s DNS had a problem and couldn’t resolve the IP address for the website in question.
+Most likely, his ISP’s DNS had a problem and couldn’t resolve the IP address for the website in question.
 It’s also possible the website in question experienced something it mistakenly interpreted as an attack1 and blocked the ISP.
 It’s possible the website’s DNS was misconfigured, and due to DNS caching, his ISP was the first to see a problem that would eventually affect everyone.

 Or it could be something else.